jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-postcodes.md

 a = a[['Postcode', 'Admin_district_code']]
 a.columns = ['Postcode', 'Ward']
 ```
-So far we have a list of all postcodes from the UK, each of which has a disrtict
+So far we have a list of all postcodes from the UK, each of which has a district
 ward code.
 The CAP data is provided with only the prefix of the postcode, so we
 extract the first 4 chars from each and set that as a column `PC Prefix`.